 The fact is that whilst having a strong message & getting that message out there is a vital part of marketing, focusing on search rankings is totally missing the point.
 It is questionable whether for your average business, devoting significant effort to optimising content for search engines is the best use of resources.

 Firstly, let’s look for a moment at the role Google plays in marketing.

 We can’t deny that usually, when someone is looking for something on the web they will turn to Google for their search.

-As I understand it, its is because Google knows that when someone searches for something, they want high quality, authoritative information on that subject, so Google continually honing their systems to ensure that this is what is delivered.
-At the same time the want to keep low quality, irrelevant content out of the top listings.
+Google aims to deliver high quality, authoritative information on any given subject so they are continually honing their systems to ensure that they achieve this.
+At the same time they want to keep low quality, irrelevant content out of the listings.

 SEO from a Marketing Perspective

 As mentioned at the top of the article, much of marketing is about having a strong message & getting that message out there.
 If you ensure your website is full of content valuable to your audience, it is likely that it will be “high quality and authoritative.
 On this basis, it is likely that people will tweet it, link to it, share it on Facebook etc. Thus raising the visibility of your content.

 By taking this approach you are effectively “optimising your content for search”.
 Search engines want to deliver good quality, relevant content.
 If you deliver this type of content, they will want to list it.

 One danger of focusing on SEO is that you write content for search engines rather than for your audience.
 Whilst this may pay dividends from a search ranking perspective, it is unlikely to create content that delivers real marketing benefit.